esper-io/console_docs/docs/dashboard/README.md

 1. Capabilities such as Apps, Remote View, and Capture Log may not be available on a simulated device.

 2. The Simulate feature is only available on accounts created after Friday, September 27, 2019.
-If you became an Esper client before then and would like access to a simulated device, please contact us at support@esper.io.
+If you became an Esper client before then and would like access to a simulated device, please [contact us](support@esper.io).

-Once you provision your first device, this screen changes to the full Dashboard view.
+Once you onboarded your first device, this screen changes to the full Dashboard view.

 :::tip
 You will see a toast message at the bottom left corner when the Esper team delivers a new release.